spotinst/help/src/docs/eco/tutorials/msp-enrollment.md

-# MSP Enrollment
+# Eco Reports Enrollment

-There are several use cases for MSP enrollment.
-This use case is for AWS MSPs with administrative access to their MPA.
+There are several use cases for Eco Reports enrollment.
+This use case is for AWS enterprises with administrative access to their MPA.

 Although some of the enrollment steps are manual, we are actively working to make this process a streamlined, self-service experience for future users.